 Note that several parameters can be used in sequence in order to insert a customized time.
 For example, %[Time:H:mm tt] inserts the current hour and minutes, and inserts two characters to reference the a.m./p.m. variable (as detailed below).

 Follow the steps below to use the Time macro to create a watermark that inserts a customized version of the current time:

-2. Click Watermarks, then click Add.
+2. Hover over Watermarks and click Add.
 The Add Watermark dialog box will open.

 3. Enter %[Time:H:mm tt] in the Text text box.
 A customized version of the time is then added as a watermark: